Plans, policies and resources supporting inclusion of gender diversity at UVic

 The Anti-Violence Project (AVP)

 The Anti-Violence Project (AVP) is affiliated with the University of Victoria Students’ Society (UVSS).
 They provide support, education and resources to all students, staff, faculty and other community members who have been impacted by gender-based violence.
-These people may have experienced gender-based violence directly, supported someone who has, or caused harm themselves.
-AVP offers drop-in hours and appointments for support.
+AVP offers free support services that strive to acknowledge all of the complexities of gender-based violence in a confidential and person-focused setting.
+AVP supports people who have experienced gender-based violence, people who are supporting a survivor of violence, as well as people who have caused harm and seek to change their actions.
 Their staff and volunteers have training and lived experience supporting and being trans, non-binary and Two-Spirit folks.